Hvar (town)

 The town of Hvar has a long and distinguished history as center for trade and culture in the Adriatic.
 A commune, part of the Venetian Empire during the 13th to 18th centuries, it was an important naval base with a strong fortress above, encircling the town walls and protecting the port.
 Cultural life thrived as prosperity grew, and Hvar is the site of one of the oldest surviving theatres in Europe, opened in 1612.
-The seven-hundred-year-old walls still survive, as do many of the noble houses and public buildings from 15th – 17th centuries.
+The seven-hundred-year-old walls still survive, as do many of the noble houses and public buildings from the 15th – 17th centuries.

 By the 19th century, the port of Hvar was no longer a military base, and The Hygienic Society of Hvar (Higijeničko društvo u Hvaru), celebrating 150 years in 2018, took the economy of the town and the island in a new direction.
 As one of the earliest "tourist boards" in Europe, it was founded in 1868 with the purpose of providing "good care for visitors".
 Today, the town has a variety of hotels, galleries, museums, and exhibitions, including the Arsenal, Loggia, the Croatian Institute, and the Hvar Heritage Museum with its art and archaeological collections.

 The port of Hvar, set in a picturesque natural bay, with the Pakleni Otoci island chain protecting it to the south, is a safe haven for boats year round.
 The town is a common port of call for yachts sailing around the Adriatic, especially in the summer months.
 There are regular catamaran ferry services from the port between Hvar and Split, Brač, Korčula, Lastovo, and Vis.

 Municipality

 The municipality of Hvar covers 7,535 ha, including the town itself and the settlements of Brusje (pop.
 194), Jagodna (pop.
 30), Velo Grablje (pop.
 7), Milna (pop.
 104), Zaraće (pop.
 14) and Sveta Nedilja (pop.
 131).
 The old settlements of Malo Grablje and Zaraće are no longer inhabited.
-Population figures from the 2011 Census.
+Population figures from the 2011 census.